-The Grand Challenges application review process is executed in six steps:
+The Grand Challenges application review process is executed in four steps:

-- 1. The first step consists of screening LOI applications to evaluate whether proposals address the key needs described in the topic.
-We screen for responses that are completely unrelated or specifically excluded in the topic description.
-Excluded responses encompass ideas related to the topic but that, for strategic reasons, we are not funding under the Grand Challenges initiative.
-In addition, we exclude proposals considered incremental advances, appropriate responses that are similar to work in which the foundation or other Grand Challenges programs are already investing, or avenues of inquiry we deem ill-suited to the Grand Challenges initiative.
+- 1. The first step consists of screening applications to evaluate whether proposals address the key needs described in the topic.
+We screen for responses that are completely unrelated or specifically excluded in thetopic description.
+Excluded responses encompass ideas related to the topic but that, for strategic reasons, weare not funding under the Grand Challenges initiative.
+In addition, we exclude proposals considered incremental advances, appropriate responses that are similar to work in which the foundation or other GrandChallenges programs are already investing, or avenues of inquiry we deem ill-suited to the Grand Challenges initiative.
 Applicants with proposals removed from consideration during the screening process will be notified that their proposals were declined but will not receive specific feedback. - 2.
 In the second step, reviews are chaired or co-chaired by technical leads from the foundation and, in some cases, other funding partners and are conducted by reviewers both outside and within the foundation.
 Reviewers are selected from the world's leading researchers and comprise both experts in the topic area and experts in complementary areas.
 Not all reviewers have deep expertise in the topic; please consider this information when drafting your proposal.
-Unlike most scientific funding programs, reviewers are encouraged to champion specific projects to be funded as part of the portfolio, without the need for a broad consensus on selections.

-In order of importance, the criteria considered in these reviews are:
+The criteria considered in these reviews are:

-- Potential to lead to solutions with substantial impact related to the specific topic - Scientific and technical excellence & innovation, including: - o creativity of the project's approach and clear differentiation from existing approaches - o a clear and rigorous conceptual framework for the activities - Project Plan, including: - o investigator and organization capabilities and potential for collaboration - value in terms of appropriateness of the budget and timeline relative to project complexity, risk, and potential impact - 3.
-The third step is the validation and final selection of the LOI applications to be invited to submit full proposals by an Executive Committee.
-Organizations invited to submit full proposals will be provided additional technical instructions at that time. - 4.
-The fourth step involves a second round of review, similar to step 2 above, but with regard to evaluation of the full proposal and with the inclusion of a more detailed review of the project plan submitted in the full proposal documents, the applicant's capability to execute the work, and the appropriateness of the budget request. - 5.
-The fifth step is the validation and final selection of the proposals to be funded by the Executive Committee.
-The Executive Committee may recommend the proposal be funded, subject to specific modifications which will be negotiated as part of the award process. - 6.
-The sixth and final step is a due diligence review and to directly discuss and negotiate any adjustments to the proposed project recommended by the Executive Committee.
+- Potential to lead to solutions with substantial impact related to the specific topic. - Scientific and technical excellence & innovation, including: - creativity of the project's approach and clear differentiation from existing approaches - o a clear and rigorous conceptual framework for the activities - Project Plan, including: - o investigator and organization capabilities and potential for collaboration - value in terms of appropriateness of the budget and timeline relative to project complexity, risk, and potential impact - Applicant's capability to execute the work, and the appropriateness of the budget request.

+- 3. The third step is the validation and final selection of the proposals to be funded by the Executive Committee.
+The Executive Committee may recommend the proposal be funded, subject to specific modifications which will be negotiated as part of the award process. - 4.
+The fourth and final step is a due diligence review and to directly discuss and negotiate any adjustments to the proposed project recommended by the Executive Committee.
 Investigators will be contacted as part of the due diligence review.